mihajlo-k/CarND-Traffic-Sign-Classifier-Project/P3_writeup.md

 ##### Data Augmentation

 The number of samples in the training set is increased by artificially augmenting the data.
-This is done by randomly picking one sample from the existing set, making small alternation to it, and adding the newly created sample to the trainig dataset.
-This process is repeated untill the desired number of samples is reached.
+This is done by randomly picking one sample from the existing set, making small alternation to it, and adding the newly created sample to the training dataset.
+This process is repeated until the desired number of samples is reached.

 Three types of alternation are done for each newly generated image: image rotation, translation and saturation scaling.